Husband: Related terms

-At the conclusion of a valid wedding, the marrying parties acquire the status of married persons and, while the marriage persists, a man is called a husband.
+After a valid wedding, the marrying parties acquire the status of married persons and, while the marriage persists, a man is called a husband.
 In heterosexual marriages the woman is called a wife; in same-sex marriages between males, each male is called a husband.

-Although husband is a close term to groom, the latter is a male participant in a wedding ceremony, while a husband is a married man after the wedding and for the duration of the marriage.
-The term husband refers to the institutionalized role of the married male, while the term father refers to the male in context of his offspring, a state which may or may not indicate that a marriage ceremony has taken place.
+Although 'husband is a close term to 'groom', the latter is a male participant in a wedding ceremony, while the husband is a married man after the wedding and for the duration of the marriage.
+The term husband refers to the institutionalized role of the married male, while the term father refers to the male in the context of his offspring, a state which may or may not indicate that a marriage ceremony has taken place.

 In some cases of heterosexual marriage, before the marriage, the forthcoming husband or his family may have received a dowry, or have had to pay a bride price, or both were exchanged.
-The dowry not only supported the establishment of a household, but also served as a condition that if the husband committed grave offenses upon his wife, he had to return the dowry to the wife or her family.
+The dowry not only supported the establishment of a household but also served as a condition that if the husband committed grave offences upon his wife, he had to return the dowry to the wife or her family.
 At the time of the marriage, they were made inalienable by the husband.
 He might leave his wife (or wives), then widow (or widows), a dower (often a third or a half of his estate) to support her as dowager.

-As an external symbol of the fact that they are married, each spouse commonly wears a wedding ring on the ring finger; whether this is on the left or right hand depends on the country's tradition.

-Husband further refers to the institutionalized form in relation to the spouse and offspring, unlike father, a term that puts a man into the context of his children.
+As an external symbol of the fact that they are married, each spouse commonly wears a wedding ring on the ring finger; whether this is on the left or right hand depends on the country's tradition.Husband further refers to the institutionalized form in relation to the spouse and offspring, unlike father, a term that puts a man into the context of his children.
 Also compare the similar husbandry, which in the 14th century referred to the care of the household, but today means the "control or judicious use of resources", conservation, and in agriculture, the cultivation of plants and animals, and the science about its profession.

 Western culture

 Historical status

-In premodern heterosexual unions (ancient Roman, medieval, and early modern history), a husband was obliged to protect and support not only his wife and children, but servants and animals of his domain.
+In premodern heterosexual unions (ancient Roman, medieval, and early modern history), a husband was obliged to protect and support not only his wife and children but servants and animals of his domain.
 The father (as the "patron") was awarded much authority, differing from that of his wife (in these cultures, no polygamy existed).

-In the Middle Ages and Early Modern European history, it was unusual to marry out of love, but then doing so became an influential ideal.
-During this period, a husband in a heterosexual marriage had more opportunities in society than his wife, who was not recognized as legally independent.
+In the Middle Ages and Early Modern European history, it was unusual to marry out of love, but then doing so became an influential ideal.William C. Horne, Making a heaven of hell: the problem of the companionate ideal in English marriage, poetry, 1650–1800 Athens (Georgia), 1993 During this period, a husband in a heterosexual marriage had more opportunities in society than his wife, who was not recognized as legally independent.